JohnnyCon/blue-rails-curriculum/resources/tools.md

 Working with Ruby on Rails requires learning and understanding a host of other tools and underlying technologies.
-The following list covers some of the most prevalent complimentary tools and activities you'll encounter when working with Ruby on Rails.
+The following list covers some of the most prevalent complimentary tools and technologies you'll encounter when working with Ruby on Rails.